demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

-Allows mirroring of XSOAR incidents between different Cortex XSOAR tenants.
+Facilitates mirroring of Cortex XSOAR incidents between different Cortex XSOAR tenants.

-This integration was integrated and tested with version 6.0 of Cortex XSOAR.
+This integration was integrated and tested with version xx of XSOAR Mirroring

 ## Configure XSOAR Mirroring on Cortex XSOAR